trimyjer/git_training/git_workflows.md

 14. `git merge dev` -- merge local `dev` into `master` (note: no merge commit created)
 15. `git push origin master`

-### Challenges of ERI workflow
+### Advantages of forking/pull request workflow
-- lack of centralized location (Pull Request) for code discussion
+- Centralized location (Pull Request) for code discussion
-- authors must merge their own code locally which does not encourage code review process (compared to PRs which are typically merged by someone other than the author)
+- Encourages code review process because PRs are typically merged by someone other than the author
-- less clear process (for git beginner) for merging branches
+- Relatively (for git) clear process for merging branches
-- more communication required to collaborate on the same branch
+- Low communication required to collaborate on the same branch
-- harder to incorporate continuous integration (e.g., A tool like Jenkins might kick off continuous integration tests whenever a Pull Request is filed)
+- Easy to incorporate continuous integration (e.g., A tool like Jenkins will typically kick off continuous integration tests whenever a Pull Request is filed)